jtr0000/eJPT-Notes/3 - Enumeration/Enumeration.md

  - **Note**: If you want to run a UDP scan, we’d use the ‘`udp_sweep`’ Module.
 You can back out, search for the module, just update the RHOST here and run the scan
 #### Gaining Initial Access using Metasploit

 1. **Find potential attack vectors**: Once a port scan reveals open services, the next step is to try to exploit them for initial access.
 For example, if port 80 is open, it likely indicates the presence of a web application.
-Using tools like `curl`, we can retrieve the webpage to gather information about the web application and its services, which might reveal vulnerabilities.
+Using tools like `curl`, we can retrieve the webpage to gather information about the web application software and its services, which might reveal vulnerabilities and potential vectors.
 ```
 curl http://target_IP
 ```
-If the target is running an application like 'XODA'—an open-source, lightweight document management system that functions without a backend database—this could provide an attack vector.
-We can then search Metasploit for any available exploits targeting XODA, leveraging them to gain access.

-2. **Searching exploits in Metasploit**: Since we're focusing on port 80 and know this likely has some kind of web app running, we could try searching metasploit for `xoda` in particular to see if there’s an exploit for the application here.
+2. **Searching exploits in Metasploit**: If we found any software or potential areas for access.
+We can then search Metasploit for any available exploits for the application software.
+An example would be XODA which is a open-source, lightweight document management system may provide an attack vector.
 Xoda has the exploit module `exploit/unix/webapp/xoda_file_upload` that can be used here.
 ```
 search xoda